More women than men die of heart disease every year: one death every minute.

 Women have worse in-hospital and long-term outcomes than men after myocardial infarction (heart attack).

 Death rates after coronary artery bypass grafts are higher for women.

 Women's Health Research Center faculty research: Dr. Merry Lindsey, PhD, studies heart disease in men and women.

-Women's Health Research Center faculty research: Dr. Christine Maric, PhD, studies why diabetic women are susceptible to cardiovascular and kidney disease than diabetic men.
+Women's Health Research Center faculty research: Dr. Christine Maric, PhD, studies why diabetic women are more susceptible to cardiovascular and kidney disease than diabetic men.